markvader/sonic_local/README.md

 TODO

 1. add method for storing/caching daily volume in case program crashes

-2. need to handle the concurrency of receiving/returning volumes, and also state, and performing functions like opening, closing valve
+2. ~~handle the concurrency of receiving/returning volumes and also daily tasks~~ using asyncio.gather task to run concurrently
+3. Handle functions like opening, closing valve alongside the telemetry data stream

-3. Can I automatically identify the devices ip on my local network? or is this something that will be better suited to the Home Assistant integration?
+4. Can I automatically identify the devices ip on my local network? or is this something that will be better suited to the Home Assistant integration?

-4. remove port number from config.ini and set default as 443 in code.
+5. ~~remove port number from config.ini and set default as 443 in code.~~ Done
-5. Handle crashes and reconnection to websocket better, device can become unreachable if clean disconnect is not performed.
+6. ~~Handle crashes and reconnection to websocket better, device can become unreachable if clean disconnect is not performed.~~ Working quite well now
-6. Add logging
+7. Add logging
-7. Add tests
+8. Add tests
-8.
+9. average pressure
+10. ...